 Mouth Cancer or Oral Cancer- An Introduction – what oral cancer looks like

-What are the manifestations of mouth cancer?
+What are the symptoms of mouth cancer?

-If the presence of oral cancer is detected, the laboratories technicians or medical doctors will try to determine the stage of the mouth cancer.
-Oral cancer has four stagecoaches, with place 1 being a very early stagecoach of raise and stage 4 being the most advanced theatre of growth.
+If the fact that there is oral cancer is spied, the lab technicians or the doctors will try to determine the stage of the mouth cancer.
+Oral cancer has four theatres, with stage 1 being the earliest stage of raise and stage 4 being the most advanced stage of growth.

-How is mouth cancer given?
+How is mouth cancer treated?